Quiet Workouts For Small Spaces That Will Break A Sweat

 - Pause for one second at the top, then lower your pelvis to return to the starting position.

-The plank strengthens your core muscles while engaging your whole body at the same time.
+The plank strengthens your core muscles while engaging your whole body.

 How to plank with proper form: